paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

     }
 ```

 This is a common pattern.
-We have a pointer: current.
+We have a reference: current.
 And **we move
 current down the list one node at a time until it gets to where we need
 it to**.
 For another pattern with a while loop on traversing lists, see
 the solution to size.